 Massachusetts Electrical Continuing Education

 Take the continuing education to renew your MA electrician's license today.
 All of our courses can be completed At Your Pace Online to help you meet the state's requirements to maintain your license.
-Once you finish your class you will have an official certificate of completion to save for your records.
+Once you finish your course, you will have an official certificate of completion to save for your records.
+For MCE hours, we will notify the state of your course completion.

 MA 15 Hour Code Update: 2023 NEC Changes